likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 sys     0m0.012s
 ```

 20 million iterations in under 50 milliseconds -- a **190x** improvement from where we started.
-Not too bad!
-Not too bad at all.
+Not bad!

-== <span id=perf-tips>Performance Tip #1: Compile with `RUSTFLAGS="--emit=asm"`</span>
+== <span id=emit-asm>Performance Tip #1: Compile with `RUSTFLAGS="--emit=asm"`</span>

-I'm listing this tip first because it's so easy to do (it's just a compilation flag, not a code change), and it can result in a *surprising* performance boost.
+I'm listing this tip first because it's so easy to do (it's just a compilation flag, not a code change), and because it can result in a *surprising* performance boost.
 By emitting assembly files during compilation, LLVM is able to perform much better optimizations (particularly Variable Localization).

 Let's demonstrate this with an example: